 If you’re on the hunt for a financial institution to keep your money safe and help you grow financially, you’ve likely come across a few credit unions.
 Much like a bank, a credit union lends customers money and provides a variety of financial services such as checking and savings accounts.
 However, they offer so much more than an account to deposit your money for safekeeping.
 We’re here to break down some of the benefits of banking with a credit union and how they serve their communities.

-What is a Credit Union?
+What is a credit union?

-On a deeper level, credit unions are member-owned financial cooperatives whose operating philosophy is “not for profit, but for service.”
+When you look beyond services and account features, the difference is clear.
+Credit unions are member-owned financial cooperatives whose operating philosophy is “not for profit, but for service.”
 Credit unions exist solely to serve their members and their local communities, and they do so by returning their profits to their members and reinvesting in their communities.

 Banks are owned by shareholders who are people and companies that own stock in the bank.
 When banks profit, they return their profits to their shareholders.

 Credit unions, on the other hand, are owned by their members who are people in your local community that have accounts and loans with the credit union.
 When credit unions profit, they return their profits to their members in the form of higher savings dividends, lower loan rates, and other perks like ATM Fee reimbursements.
 You’ll also find that savings and checking accounts often have fewer fees and minimum deposit requirements.